AraneaDev/accountant/docs/ledger-implementation.md

 > **NOTICE:** The bulk of the `Ledger` logic is in the `Altek\Accountant\Ledger` trait.

 ## Defining a custom Ledger model
-To use the custom `Ledger` implementation, update the `accountant.ledger.implementation` configuration value with the FQCN:
+To use the custom `Ledger` implementation, update the `accountant.ledger.implementation` configuration value with the `FQCN`:

 ```php
 return [